1. NAME, OFFICE AND PURPOSES OF CORPORATION.

 5.1 Number, Qualification, Election and Term.

-(a) The governance of INTIX shall be vested in, and its affairs governed by, a Board of Directors of at least 10 but not more than 30 directors.
+a.
+The governance of INTIX shall be vested in, and its affairs governed by, a Board of at least 10 but not more than 30 directors.
 The number of directors may be changed (but not below 10 or above 30) by resolution of a majority of the entire Board, but no decrease may shorten the term of any incumbent director.
 Directors shall be Members and shall be divided into three classes, as nearly equal in size as possible, with each class consisting of at least three directors.
 All directors will be elected at the annual meeting of Members by a plurality of the votes cast and until the election of their respective successors, as described in paragraph (b) of this Section 5.1.
-INTIX shall strive to insure that there is representation on the Board of Directors from throughout the world, which reflects the geographical diversity of its Members.
-To this end it has established a minimum target of 12% as the percentage of its Board of Directors who shall be from outside of North America, such percentage to be subject to change from time to time by the Board of Directors.
+INTIX shall strive to insure that there is representation on the Board from throughout the world, which reflects the geographical diversity of its Members.
+To this end it has established a minimum target of 12% as the percentage of its Board who shall be from outside of North America, such percentage to be subject to change from time to time by the Board.

-(e) Starting with directors who are serving on the Board of Directors in 2011 and applying to all directors elected thereafter, each director will be responsible for either personally donating or raising funds annually at a level to be agreed upon by the Board.
+f.
+Starting with directors who are serving on the Board in 2011 and applying to all directors elected thereafter, each director will be responsible for either personally donating or raising funds annually at a level to be agreed upon by the Board.
 These funds must be new cash donations and cannot come from support that INTIX already receives for its programs and conferences.
-Total payment would be due no later than 30 days prior to the end of the current fiscal year.
+Total payment would be due no later than thirty (30) days prior to the end of the current fiscal year.
 Said amount must be determined by the Board before the annual board nomination process begins.

 5.3 Action by Board without a Meeting.
 Any Board action (or action of any committee thereof) may be taken without a meeting if all members of the Board (or of the committee) consent in writing to the adoption of a resolution authorizing the action.